tingweiye/FL-RL-NAO/README.md

 # FL-RL-NAO

+we propose FedRos, a Federated Reinforcement Learning based multi-robot system, which enables networked robots collaboratively to train a shared model without sharing their private sensing data.
 This is the webot environment for our Fedros federated and reinforcement learning framework.
 The main control code is under controllers/my_controller.

 ## Environment